 Since Offbeat Bride Kerry started a discussion called "Bouquet Alternatives" on the Offbeat Bride Tribe, a wealth of amazing offbeat bouquet porn has been popping up.
 I thought I'd share a few of the unique and inspiring ideas.

-Candy bouquets are an incredibly delicious option.
+Candy bouquets are an incredibly delicious option, like this one from Lin and Philip's wedding.

 I can't help but notice the "button trend" that's been sweeping the offbeat wedding scene and I also can't help but love it.
 This awesome bouquet made of vintage buttons and a few leaves of reclaimed leather was made by Etsy seller Lil Fish.